chin2p/mylittlemalloc/Assignment 1 (my little malloc)/readme.txt

 Test cases -
 All the testcases are in memgrind.c

+Testcases 1-3 are the same test cases in the file err.c

 Test case 1 - calls free() with an address not obtained from malloc() Test case 2 - calls free() with an address not at the start of a chunk Test case 3 - calls free() a second time on the same pointer

-Additional correctness testing below:
+Correctness testing below:

+Testcases 4-6 are additional testcases that we should be checking

 Test case 4 - checks if you can call free one after the other on different pointers Test case 5 - calls malloc() with a size of 0
 Test case 6 - calls free() on pointer = NULL

+Test cases 7-9 are corectness testing mentioned in pa1.pdf

 Test case 7 - shows that malloc() does reserve unallocated memory then frees and coalesces.
+Test case 8 - Allocates objects and fills them with distinct patterns and then ckecks if object is still contained after it just frees them.
-Test case 8 - checks if malloc stores data and prints by user input, they input integers
+Test case 9 - checks if malloc stores data and prints by user input, they input integers

 All the test cases below are performance testing.

+Testcases 10-12 are the same performance test cases which are in the pa1.pdf file on canvas.

-Test case 9 - calls malloc() and immediately free() a 1-byte chunk, 120 times Test case 10 - Use malloc() to get 120 1-byte chunks, storing the pointers in an array, then use free() to deallocate the chunks.
+Test case 10 - calls malloc() and immediately free() a 1-byte chunk, 120 times Test case 11 - Use malloc() to get 120 1-byte chunks, storing the pointers in an array, then use free() to deallocate the chunks.
-Test case 11 - Randomly choose between:
+Test case 12 - Randomly choose between:
                 .
 Allocating a 1-byte chunk and storing the pointer in an array.
                 .
 Deallocating one of the chunks in the array (if any) Repeat until you have called malloc() 120 times, then free all remaining allocated chunks.

-Test case 12 -
-Test case 13 -
+Testcases 13-14 are the two more stress tests (that we had to make) mentioned in pa1.pdf

+Test case 13 - is a performance test for the bubble sort algorithm.
+It measures the time taken to sort an array of 10,000 randomly generated integers using bubble sort, and repeats the process 50 times.

+Test case 14 - is a performance test by measuring the time it takes to run a specific operation on an array of 50,000 randomly generated integers.
+The test is run 50 times, with the time taken for each iteration being recorded and printed to the console.